ghadirhamad/web-pageto-insert-Integers-number-with-GET-method-and-save-it-in-DB-by-use-my-sql/README.md

 # web-page-to-insert-Integers-number-with-GET-method-and-save-it-in-DB-by-use-my-sql
-In this project Iused HTML and PHP code to done this task
+In this project I used HTML and PHP code to done this task
 ## First to hanle with PHP you must Download Xampp server from this link:
 https://www.apachefriends.org/download.html
 After setup you should click on start Apache and MySql